"Performative Governance." World Politics 72 (4): 1-32. DOI:

 "The Autocrat’s Moral-Legal Dilemma: Popular Morality and Legal Institutionalization in China" (with Jeffrey Javed).
 Forthcoming.
 Comparative Political Studies.

 Authoritarian regimes sometimes professionalize their legal systems to govern more effectively.
 Yet when quasi-autonomous courts rule in conflict with popular conceptions of right and wrong — popular morality— it might threaten citizens’ trust in the regime.
-We investigate this “moral-legal dilemma” in contemporary China.
+We use the case of contemporary China to investigate this "moral-legal dilemma" — the competing needs of legal development and the satisfaction of popular justice concerns.
 Four case studies demonstrate that when court rulings conflict with popular morality, the party-state selectively alters decisions, so long as intervention does not significantly jeopardize the integrity of the legal system.
 Two online survey experiments then assess citizens’ reactions to moral-legal conflict in court rulings.
-We find that people are more likely to experience “moral dissonance” when legal decisions conflict with popular morality, even when these verdicts reflect the letter of the law; however, we do not find that moral-legal conflict in court rulings significantly undermines individuals’ trust in the regime.
+We find that people are more likely to experience “moral dissonance” when legal decisions conflict with popular morality.
+We do not find that moral-legal conflict in court rulings significantly undermines individuals’ trust in the regime.
 Our analysis underscores the need for more attention to the moral foundations of authoritarian rule.